 What happened exactly on that day?

-Roger Federer, legend that is said to be declining
+- Roger Federer, legend who was said to be declining

-Roger Federer was 27 years old in May 2009 and going through a tough time in his career.
-He had dominated the game between 2004 and 2007, winning almost everything but the French Open.
-Nadal was the main reason Federer hadn’t won it yet; he lost against him in the final in 2006, 2007 and again in 2008, a challenging year for the Swiss.
+Roger Federer was 27 years old in May 2009 and going through a rough patch in his career.
+He had dominated the game between 2004 and 2007, winning almost everything except Roland-Garros.
+Nadal was the main reason Federer had not won it yet; he lost against the Spaniard in the final in 2006, 2007 and again in 2008, a challenging year for the Swiss.
 First, a young Novak Djokovic defeated him in the Australian Open semi-final (7-5, 6-3 7-6), but the worst was yet to come.
 Nadal, after destroying him in a painful Roland-Garros final (6-1, 6-3, 6-0), had managed to defeat him in his own garden at Wimbledon, after a five-set thriller (6-4, 6-4, 6-7, 6-7, 9-7).
 When the Spaniard went as far as knocking him off the world No 1 spot he had held for 237 consecutive weeks, Federer probably thought he had reached rock bottom.
 If this was the case, then he was wrong.
 Rock bottom was only reached at the 2009 Australian Open, when Federer lost again to his nemesis in the final, in five sets (7-5, 3-6, 7-6, 3-6, 6-2), and he could not hold back his tears during the trophy ceremony.

-The German had never gone past the fourth round of the French Open before while Federer had finished runner-up three consecutive times, from 2006 to 2008, only to be defeated by the same man, Nadal.
-It was the only Grand Slam the tournament where the Swiss had not come out on top.
+The German had never gone past the fourth round at Roland-Garros before while Federer had finished runner-up three consecutive times, from 2006 to 2008, only to be defeated by the same player, Nadal.
+It was the only Grand Slam the tournament where the Swiss had yet to come out on top.

-The story of the match between Federer and Haas, played on the 1st June, 2009, had begun the day before, on the 31st May, at the precise moment Robin Soderling defeated the King of clay, Rafael Nadal (6-2, 6-7, 6-4, 7-6).
-From that very moment, the tournament took a new turn for world No 2 Federer.
-His nemesis Nadal, the player who had deprived him in three consecutive French finals, was eliminated against all odds by the most unexpected opponent.
+The story of the match between Federer and Haas, played on June 1, 2009, had begun the day before, on the May 31, at the precise moment Soderling had defeated the King of Clay, Rafael Nadal (6-2, 6-7, 6-4, 7-6).
+From that very moment, the tournament took a new turn for the Swiss world No 2.
+His nemesis Nadal, the player who had deprived him in three consecutive Paris finals, was eliminated against all odds by the most unexpected opponent.
 Years later, reflecting on that day, the Swiss would say that he had left the stadium after Soderling had won the first set, not thinking for a second that the Swede would go on to win the match.
-Coming back to his hotel, Federer would find out he was wrong; Nadal had been sent home.
+Coming back to his hotel, Federer would find out he was wrong; Nadal had been sent packing home.
 Federer knew right away that this was his chance to eventually claim the title.
-Unfortunately for him, so did the entire planet, and this golden opportunity came with a new pressure that fell heavily upon his shoulders.
+Unfortunately for him, so did the entire world, and this golden opportunity came with a new pressure that weighed heavily upon his shoulders.

 Haas had no idea how right he was; this point would seal the match.
-Just not in the way he expected.
+Just not in the way he had hoped or expected.

 When Federer missed his first serve, a shiver went through the audience.
-Was it possible that, just one day after Nadal had been defeated, the new favourite could be eliminated as well, and miss the chance of his life by losing in straight sets?
+Was it possible that, just one day after Nadal had been defeated, the new favourite could be eliminated as well, and miss the chance of a lifetime by losing in straight sets?
 His second serve went to Haas’ backhand and the German replied with a cross-court return, deep enough to start a baseline rally against any player.
-Except Roger Federer was never “any player.”
-At this desperate time, Federer delivered the genius shot that makes the difference between a great tennis player and a then 13-time Grand Slam champion.
-He ran around his backhand and delivered an inside-out forehand which traveled at the speed of light to end on the line before Tommy Haas could even blink.
+Except Federer was never “any player.”
+At this desperate time, Federer delivered the genius shot that makes the difference between a great tennis player and a 13-time Grand Slam champion.
+He ran around his backhand and delivered an inside-out forehand which traveled at the speed of light to end on the line before Haas could even blink.
 The momentum had changed.
-The German was stunned by the amazing shot that Federer had pulled out at such an important moment and Federer won the next nine games to take sets three and four 6-4 6-0.
+The German was stunned by the amazing shot that Federer had pulled out at such an important moment and Federer won the next nine games to take the third and fourth sets 6-4 6-0.
 Although Haas tried to get himself together at the start of the fifth set, Federer was now too good and sealed the victory, 6-7, 5-7, 6-4, 6-0, 6-2.

-After being disturbed by injuries in 2010 and 2011, Haas would come back another time to climb back as far as No 11 in June 2013.
-His last remarkable results would be claiming the title in Halle in 2012 against Federer (7-6, 6-4), and reaching the quarter-finals at the French Open in 2013 (defeated by Novak Djokovic, 6-3, 7-6, 7-5).
-He would then appear more scarcely on the tour, struggling with injuries, and busy with his new position as director of the Indian Wells tournament.
-He would officially retire from professional tennis in 2018.
+After being hampered by injuries in 2010 and 2011, Haas would make another comeback to climb back as far as No 11 in June 2013.
+His last remarkable results would be claiming the Halle title in 2012 against Federer (7-6, 6-4), and reaching the quarter-finals at Roland-Garros in 2013 (defeated by Novak Djokovic, 6-3, 7-6, 7-5).
+He would then appear more infrequently on the tour, struggling with injuries, and busy with his new position as director of the Indian Wells tournament and would officially retire from professional tennis in 2018.